bitPogo/kmock/docs/src/howto/setup.md

 It expects a set of full qualified names of templates which are allowing spies.
 !!!note
     This will enable build-in methods for this particular mock as well.
+!!!note
+    Spies for Multi-Mocks will triggered if one Interface can be spied on.
 ```kotlin
 kmock {
     ...